h-roth/sequence-generator/README.md

 ### Timestamp based id

-Use the timestamp of the request to generate a unique id.
+The basic idea is to use a timestamp plus some distinguishing feature to generate a sequential unique id.
-If two requests come in at the same time, use the IP address to distinguish them.

-Depending on the application we could vary this distinguishing feature -  i.e passing an additional sequence number from the client.
+This would be unique on a single instance but also could be scaled to multiple instances by using node id or similar.

+I'm using nanoseconds for the timestamp, which takes 51 bits.
+This leaves 13 bits for other distinguishing features.

 **Guaranteed unique sequential IDs**

 Use node id, machine id and a counter along with timestamp.
 On a single machine this is guaranteed to be unique however we also benefit from being able to scale this service to multiple machines.
+In our implementation we are using **server side counter with lock**, however you could also use a client side counter and ip to distinguish requests.

+Pros:

+* Able to scale to multiple instances

+Cons:

+* Still using locks, could probably get rid of these with client side counter.

 ### Load testing

 Done with `ali` for lightweight load testing.

 `ali --duration=3s --rate=1000 http://localhost:8080/`

+Results can be seen in latencies folder.